 - Olive oil-The best fat to add to the pesto sauce.
 Avocado oil would work too but it could affect the flavor.

 - Fresh basil-This is what makes the pesto!
 I like to make sure my herbs are organic if possible.

-- I love to eat this over greens or with these paleo crackers or celery!
+I love to eat this over greens or with these paleo crackers or celery!
 This dish is so fresh and versatile it would pair well with all vegetables and sides.

-- Yes, this whole30 chicken salad is also keto/ low carb friendly too.
+Yes, this Whole30 chicken salad is also keto and low carb friendly too.